Codecademy/docs/content/cpp/concepts/data-types/data-types.md

 ## Memory

-The type also specifies the size of the information the variable can store:
+The data type of a variable also specifies the size of the information that it can hold:

 | Data Type | Memory Size |
 | --- | --- |